Portrait Photography Training in Essex

-- Choose a subject that contains highlights, shadows and mid tones.
+- Choose a subject that contains highlights, shadows and mid-tones.

 - Position the meter so it faces the camera from the subject’s position.
-Mount it on a light stand or tripod so it remains in a fixed location.
+Mount it on a light stand or tripod, so it remains in a fixed location.

 - Set the camera to its highest possible synch speed so any ambient light will not affect the meter’s reading.
-(Sekonic meters will “see” any ambient light that is present and able to affect exposure-even in flash mode).
+(Sekonic meters will” “see” any ambient light that is present and able to affect exposure-even in flash mode).

-- Test-fire and adjust your lights so the meter displays an even-numbered aperture (no tenths)
+- Test-fire and adjust your lights, so the meter displays an even-numbered aperture (no tenths)

 - Take your first test image by setting the camera to agree with what the meter shows.

-- Take additional test images by adjusting your camera’s aperture over and under by using the smallest aperture possible (usually 1/3 or ? stops).
+- Take additional test images by adjusting your camera’s aperture over and under using the smallest aperture possible (usually 1/3 or ? stops).
 Do not move or adjust the lights.

-- With a film camera, shoot transparencies, and make sure that when the roll is processed it is not cut and mounted.
-(It is easier to view a strip of film than it is a box of slides) Evaluate the images on a light box, and adjust the meter if necessary.
+- With a film camera, shoot transparencies, and make sure that when the roll is processed, it is not cut and mounted.
+(It is easier to view a strip of film than it is a box of slides) Evaluate the images on a lightbox, and adjust the meter if necessary.
 A second roll will confirm your adjustments.

 It is advisable to perform this test every six months.
 Repeat this test if you are going to use a different camera.
 You may also check the ambient mode the same way with a constant light source.
 (Modeling lights work well).